-Procedures by any means, methods, devices, or instruments that can alter or cause biologic change or damage the skin and subcutaneous tissue constitute the practice of medicine and surgery.
-These include but are not limited to the use of: scalpels; all lasers and light sources, microwave energy, electrical impulses, and all other energy emitting devices; thermal destruction; chemical application; particle sanding; and other foreign or natural substances by injection or insertion.
+Procedures by any means, methods, devices, or instruments that can damage, destroy, coagulate, ablate, disrupt, or vaporize the skin and subcutaneous tissue deep to the stratum corneum constitute the practice of medicine and surgery.
+These include but are not limited to the use of: scalpels; all lasers and light sources (except low level light therapy), microwave energy, high frequency ultrasound, cryogen, electrical impulses, and all other energy emitting devices; thermal destruction; chemical application; and other foreign or natural substances by injection or insertion.

-Any procedure that constitutes the practice of medicine, including but not limited to any procedure using a Food and Drug Administration (FDA)-regulated device that can alter or cause biologic change or damage, should be performed only by an appropriately-trained physician or appropriately-trained non-physician personnel under the direct, onsite supervision of an appropriately-trained physician in accordance with applicable local, state, and/or federal laws and regulations.
+Any procedure that constitutes the practice of medicine, including but not limited to any procedure using a Food and Drug Administration (FDA)-regulated device that can damage, destroy, coagulate, ablate, disrupt, or vaporize should be performed only by an appropriately-trained physician or appropriately-trained non-physician personnel under the direct, on-site supervision of an appropriately-trained physician in accordance with applicable local, state, and/or federal laws and regulations.

-The optimal quality of medical aesthetic care is delivered when a qualified and licensed physician provides direct, on-site supervision to all qualified and licensed non-physician personnel.
+The optimal quality of medical aesthetic care is delivered when a qualified and licensed physician provides direct, on-site supervision to all qualified non-physician personnel.
 On-site supervision means a supervising physician that is both present at the site and is able to respond immediately, in-person, during a delegated medical aesthetic procedure.
 Each medical spa facility should maintain up-to-date written protocols regarding appropriate delegation and supervision for all medical aesthetic procedures performed within the facility.
+In the event that on-site supervision is not required to be continuous at a medical spa facility in accordance with state law, a notice should be posted on the door of the facility containing the name of the supervising physician and the days and hours they will be on site.
+Additionally, facility websites should conspicuously list the name of the supervising physician, their credentials, and the hours they can be expected to be on site.

-A medical director of a medical spa facility should be clearly identified by state licensure, any state recognized board-certification and medical specialty, training and education and identified as the medical director in all marketing materials and Internet Web sites related to the medical spa facility.
-If marketing materials mention a physician's board-certification, the certifying board and specific specialty should be stated, e.g., Diplomate of the American Board of Medical Specialties (ABMS) in Dermatology.
+A medical director of a medical spa facility should be a physician licensed in the state where the medical spa is located, clearly identified by state licensure, any state recognized board-certification and medical specialty, training and education and identified as the medical director in all marketing materials and on websites and social media accounts related to the medical spa facility.
+If marketing materials mention a physician's board-certification, the American Board of Medical Specialties (ABMS) or equivalent certifying board and specific specialty should be stated, e.g., Diplomate of the American Board of Dermatology (ABD).
 Furthermore, the medical director shall ensure that marketing and advertising materials of a medical spa facility do not include false, misleading, or deceptive representations of procedures provided by the facility or of the qualifications of the medical spa personnel.